Right-click for episode transcript

 FIONA: Same thing.

-MOLLY BLOOM: Sticking with a cow eating, and you're sticking with a pig?
+MOLLY BLOOM: Sticking with the cow eating, and you're sticking with a pig.
 OK, so we have a farm theme.
 So here is the answer.

-MAX: Does it sound-- [INAUDIBLE] horses eating.
-They're eating a grain to make them feel healthy.
+SUBJECT: That sound, the mini horses eating.
+They're eating grain to make them feel healthy.

 FIONA: A horse?